 Suspension may be used for more serious offenses.
-NOTE: Severe school offenses, such as fighting, will result in MANDATORY SUSPENSION for all responsible parties.
+Severe school offenses, such as fighting, may result in suspension for all responsible parties.
 Suspendable offenses include, but are not limited to:

 - a.
 Threatening, attempting, or causing physical injury

 - b.
 Theft or damage of property

 - c.
 Obscenity

 - d.
-Defiance of school authorities

-- e.
-Disrupting school activities

-- f.
 Harassment

-California Education Code 48900(r): During a student's suspension, the student is to remain away from the school campus and school sponsored activities including community-based activities/sports events unless he/she is authorized to be there by school officials.
+During a student's suspension, the student is to remain away from the school campus and school sponsored activities including community-based activities/sports events unless he/she is authorized to be there by school officials.